 What is the signature dish at The Greyhound Inn?

 A regular favourite dish which has been on the menu since opening in 2015 is the Twice-baked cheddar soufflé, served with a smoked haddock chowder.
 Fish and chips and other pub classics are also hugely popular.
 Other à la carte dishes change seasonally and reguarly with chef's special dishes often offered on top of the main menu at weekends as the suppliers deliver their gems.

 What makes a meal at The Greyhound Inn unique?

-Liam's imaginative and tasty cooking, combined with the relaxing setting of the cosy dog-friendly bar or snug dining areas and Carrie-Ann's warm hospitality make for a memorable and enjoyable evening.
+Chef Martin Sherriff's imaginative and tasty cooking, combined with the relaxing setting of the cosy dog-friendly bar or snug dining areas and the front of house team's warm hospitality, ably led by James Cameron, make for a memorable and enjoyable visit.
 All food is cooked to order and special dietary requirements are catered for with care and attention.
 Ingredients are sourced daily from a range of good quality suppliers and the menu changes frequently to take advantage of the seasons' produce.

 Take in a food-lovers' trail of delicatessens, farm shops and cafes or a tasting at a nearby winery or brewery.
 The market town of Wantage, the birthplace of King Alfred, is 1.5 miles away and is home to the Vale and Downland Museum and a range of independent shops.
 On the edge of the escarpement of the North Wessex Downs and in an AONB adjacent to the Ridgeway National Trail, the Greyhound offers a number of printed walking routes from the door to help you work up an appetite.

 Stay in one of the carefully appointed en suite bedrooms complete with handmade toiletries and homemade biscuits.